AzureAD/microsoft-authentication-library-for-js/lib/msal-node/README.md

 | <a href="https://docs.microsoft.com/azure/active-directory/develop/guidedsetups/active-directory-javascriptspa" target="_blank">Getting Started</a> | <a href="https://aka.ms/aaddevv2" target="_blank">AAD Docs</a> | <a href="https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-node/" target="_blank">Library Reference</a> |
 | --- | --- | --- |

 Currently `msal-node` library is under development, Please track the project progress [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/projects/4).
-This documentation is also in progress and will be changing as we release our `alpha` patches.
+This documentation is also in progress and will be changing as we release our `alpha` patches. **We do not recommend using this in a production environment yet**.

 1. [About](#about)
 2. [FAQ](#faq)